Which Bug Out Bag backpack is best?

-If you have a decent sized list of bug out equipment you will have a wide variety of sizes, shapes and utility.
+If you have a decent sized list of bug out gear, you will have a wide variety of sizes, shapes, and utility.
 Putting this all in one large compartment is a formula for inefficiency and frustration.
 Imagine you have slipped and cut yourself and now need to dig through all your clothes, tools, and rations to get to your medkit.
 Not good.

-What we want for an efficient bag is one large compartment to store general items and several separate, smaller compartments for storing smaller sub groups of items.
+What we want for an efficient bag is one large compartment to store general items and several separate, smaller compartments for storing smaller subgroups of items.
 Most modern bags have multiple compartments and options to attach small satellite bags.
 This is ideal.
-Prior to packing you will want to organize your gear with these compartments in mind.
+Before packing, you will want to organize your gear with these compartments in mind.
 You will want to put larger items in the main compartment and smaller ones in the secondary pouches, organized by item type.
 This will make finding things in a hurry much easier and your Bug Out Bag more useful overall.

 4. Useful Features

 So you have your Bug Out Bag backpack that meets your basic needs, what are the best additional features you should be looking for that will increase your chances of survival while bugging out?